remcomokveld/SwiftPoet/README.md

 # SwiftPoet

 SwiftPoet is a Swift framework for generating Swift code.
-SwiftPoet is created under the preemis that generating code for a language is best done in the same language.
+SwiftPoet is created under the premise that generating code for a language is best done in the same language.
 Based heavily on the thought process of [JavaPoet](https://github.com/square/javapoet), SwiftPoet is the base repository which will eventually generate Swift code from an (apidoc.json)[http://apidoc.me/doc/] file at Gilt.
-That said, SwiftPoet is meant to be generalized and usable in other generation scenerios.
+That said, SwiftPoet is meant to be generalized and usable in other generation scenarios.

 SwiftPoet is part of [the Cleanroom Project](https://github.com/gilt/Cleanroom) from [Gilt Tech](http://tech.gilt.com).